EvgenyNerush/easy-xray/README.md

 Now you have `conf` folder with server and client configs and some user configs.
 Server config is properly installed and XRay is running.
 Time to share configs or *links* with users!
 To generate config in the link form, use `./ex.sh link user_config_file.json`.

+If your VPS have both IPv4 and IPv6 addressess, easy-xray can be configured such that IPv6 address is used for access with grpc-tls protocol via CDN (e.g. Cloudflare).
+See [CDN instruction](CDN.md) for details.

 #### Docker